As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 This cycle is repeated for the next two weeks.

-Having given birth, the mother will likely be aggressive to any intruders and may act aggressive towards you.
+Having given birth, the mother will likely be aggressive to any intruders and may act aggressively towards you.

 Although not stressing the mother is a good enough reason not to go inside the cage, there is a far more important reason.